teresa-wolfiivp/notes/README.md

 # 2024-01-03
 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clear, concise, and maintainable code.
 Avoid unnecessary complexity and over-engineering.
 Always keep in mind that code is read far more often than it's written, so prioritize readability and understandability.
 Remember that a well-designed system with a straightforward interface can be more powerful than a complex solution.
 Continuously refactor your code to improve its quality, and embrace modularity and reusability.
 Lastly, automate testing to ensure your code functions as intended and remains reliable under various conditions."

+# 2024-01-03
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine the most important tasks to complete, then break them down into smaller, manageable steps.
+Use task management tools, such as Trello or Asana, to keep track of your progress.

+Remember to stay focused and avoid multitasking, as it can be detrimental to your productivity.
+Set deadlines for each task and try to stick to them.
+If you find yourself getting distracted, take a short break or use a distraction-free app to help refocus.
+ - 来自NLP技术